Browse by Course

 shows us how over time breakfast, luncheon, dinner, supper, tiffin, etc., have mutually elbowed each other into place, producing each repast while sorting the classification system of daily meals.
 A number of startling yet illuminating analogies such as those between the Ploughman's Lunch and the Mesopotamian worker's meal, and between sushi and the Anglo-American devotion to a cold protein wrapped in a starch, makes the book thought-provoking and immensely readable.

-Krishnendu Ray, associate professor; chair, Department of Nutrition, Food Studies & Public Health, New York University
+Krishnendu Ray, Chair, Department of Nutrition, Food Studies & Public Health, New York University; President, Association for the Study of Food & Society

 Rights and Permissions